Field Theory via Higher Geometry I: Smooth Sets of Fields: Bosonic field spaces as smooth sets

 \begin{proposition}[\bf Exponential Law for Fr\'echet mapping space] Let $M,N$ be finite-dimensional manifolds, with $M$ compact.
 Then there is a canonical bijection

 for any smooth manifold $S\in \SmoothManifolds$, and moreover naturally in $S$. \end{proposition}

 Explicitly, $f\in \text{Hom}_{\FrechetManifolds}\big(S,C^{\infty}(M,N)_{\FrechetManifolds}\big)$ is mapped to $\hat{f} \in \text{Hom}_{\SmoothManifolds}(S\times M, N)$ where $\hat{f}(s,m):= f(s) (m)$, and the theorem guarantees this assignment is in fact a bijection.
 Intuitively, this says that smooth maps $S\rightarrow C^{\infty}(M,N)_{\FrechetManifolds}$ into the mapping space are the same as smoothly $S$-parametrized maps from $M$ to $N$.
 In particular, it is true for all $S\in \text{CartSp}\subset \SmoothManifolds$, and so combined with Prop. \ref{FrManRestrEmbedding} translates to the statement that as smooth sets.
 On the other hand, as with any (pre)sheaf category, $\SmoothSets$ has an honest internal hom functor \begin{definition}[\bf \bf Smooth set internal hom] Let $\CG,\CH \in \SmoothSets$, the \textit{smooth mapping set} $[\CG,\CH] \in \SmoothSets$ is defined by \end{definition} The internal hom property of $[-,-]$ on representable sheaves is simply the Yoneda Lemma \ref{YonedaLemmaForSmoothSets} On general non-representable smooth sets, it follows since any such is the colimit of representables, and that $\mathrm{Hom}$ functors preserve (co)limits.
 Arguments of this form are extremely useful and standard in categories of (pre)sheaves \cite{MacLaneMoerdijk94}, and will be used throughout these series.
 For the convenience of the reader, we include the detailed calculation in this instance.
 Since any smooth set $\CX$ may be written as a colimit $\CX\cong \mathrm{colim}_{i}^{\SmoothSets}\,y(\FR^{k_i})$ (e.g. \cite[p.
-42]{MacLaneMoerdijk94}), we have where in the first line we used the fact that $\mathrm{Hom}$ functors preserve (co)limits, while in the second line we used the internal hom property on representables.
+42]{MacLaneMoerdijk94}), we have where in the first line we used the fact that $\mathrm{Hom}$ functors preserve (co)limits, while in the second line we used the internal hom property on representables and that colimits commute with products in (pre)sheaf categories. \footnote{Strictly speaking, the canonical identification $\mathrm{colim}_i^{\SmoothSets} \big(\,y(\FR^{k^i})\times \CG \big) \cong \mathrm{colim}_i^{\SmoothSets} \,y(\FR^{k^i})\times \CG$ requires justification.
+Namely, it is easy to see it holds if the colimit is taken in the presheaf category, since therein it is computed probe-wise as a colimit in Set, where commuting colimits with products is obvious.
+However, colimits in sheaf categories are given the sheafification of the corresponding presheaf colimit (Rem. \ref{LimitsAndColimitsExist}).
+The result then follows by recalling that the sheafication functor $L$ commutes with products and that $L \CG \cong \CG $ for $\CG$ a sheaf (Rem. \ref{Sheafification}).}